LoginRadius/docs/content/concepts/sott/index.md

   * **Select Token Validity**: Select the date range for which this SOTT will remain valid.
 Your consumer will not be able to register using an expired SOTT.

-> Note: When your SOTT is generated, be sure to save this somewhere as this will not be saved in your dashboard.

-> Note: We recommend that you dynamically generate SOTTs, as static SOTTs will usually have be valid for long periods of time.
+> **Note:** We recommend that you dynamically generate SOTTs, as static SOTTs will usually have be valid for long periods of time.

-### Generate SOTT manually
+### Generate SOTT Manually

-To dynamically generate SOTTs, the algorithm is provided below.
+The algorithm is provided below to dynamically generate SOTTs.

-#### Generate PBKDF2 key
+#### Generate PBKDF2 Key

 The key used to encrypt the token string is generated using PBKDF2 using the following inputs: